PavelPZ/riverpod_navigator/README.md

 As you can see, changing the **Input state** starts the async calculation.
 The result of the calculations is **Output state** which can have app-specific **Side effects**.
-Connecting *navigationStackProvider* to Flutter Navigator 2.0 is then easy.
+Navigator 2.0 RouterDelegate is then synchronized with *navigationStackProvider*

 ## Simple example